Play Anywhere

 My Role:

-Product Design Lead, User Research, Branding & Visual Direction
+Product Design Lead, User Research, Visual Direction

 The Challenge